Best outdoor security cameras 2023

 Just choose carefully because if you also plan to buy some of the best indoor security cameras or a smart video doorbell, you'll likely want to buy all of them from a single brand.
 That way, you can check all of the footage from the same app, and a single subscription would give you cloud storage and AI detection for all of them.

-As a note, we've recently removed Wyze cameras from our recommended list of best outdoor security cameras because of significant security issues (opens in new tab) that were recently found.
+As a note, we've removed Wyze cameras because of significant security issues (opens in new tab).
 While these flaws have been fixed, the company's deceptive practices over a period of three years have caused us to lose trust in its products.
+Additionally, we've stopped recommending Eufy's cameras (opens in new tab) as of December 1, 2022 because of security issues.